GunnerLab/mcce4_tutorial/docs/guide/MCCE_Microstate_Analysis.md

 ## Background

-Protonation Microstate Analysis in MCCE
-Concepts, Methodology, and Practical Interpretation

-1. What Is a Protonation Microstate?
+__What Is a Protonation Microstate?__

-A protonation microstate is a complete specification of the protonation states of all titratable groups (Asp, Glu, His, Lys, Arg, termini, and optionally cofactors) in a protein at a given chemical potential (pH, redox potential).
-For a protein with N titratable sites, there are up to 2^Npossible protonation microstates.
-In practice, only a small subset of these states has significant Boltzmann probability at equilibrium.
-Key distinctions:
-Microstate:
+MCCE uses Monte Carlo (MC) sampling to generate a Boltzmann distribution of cofactor, residue side-chain, and ligand positions and protonation states.
+A __microstate__ is one specific combination of these positions and protonation states

+__Key distinctions:__

+__Microstate:__
 One exact assignment of protonation, tautomer, and side-chain conformer states.

-Protonation microstate:
+__Protonation microstate:__
 A reduced representation retaining only charge states (−1, 0, +1, etc.), collapsing many conformational microstates into a single protonation pattern.

-Tautomers:
+__Tautomers:__
 Protonation microstates with the same net charge but different proton locations.
-Proteins therefore exist not in a single protonation configuration, but in an ensemble of protonation microstates whose distribution depends on pH, ligands, redox state, and local electrostatics
+Proteins therefore, exist not in a single protonation configuration, but in an ensemble of protonation microstates whose distribution depends on pH, ligands, redox state, and local electrostatics

-2. Why Protonation Microstates Matter
+__Why Protonation Microstates Matter?__

-Traditional pKa calculations report average protonation probabilities.
-While useful, averages discard critical information:
-Range of net charge states
-Presence of low-probability but functionally relevant higher energy states Coupling between protonation events at distant residues Distinction between lowest-energy and highest-probability states Entropic contributions arising from multiple equivalent microstates Microstate analysis enables:
+1. Presence of __low-probability__ but functionally relevant higher energy states
-Identification of proton loading sites
+2. Coupling between protonation events at distant residues
+3. Distinction between lowest-energy and highest-probability states

+__Microstate analysis enables:__

+1. Provide the possible __charge state__ of each ionizable residue in a given set of microstates
-Mapping of proton transfer pathways
+2. Mapping of __proton transfer__ pathways
-Quantification of long-range electrostatic coupling Generation of physically consistent protonation inputs for MD These capabilities are particularly critical for proton pumps, and membrane proteins
+3. Quantification of __long-range electrostatic coupling__

-3. How MCCE Generates Protonation Microstates
+__How MCCE Generates Protonation Microstates?__

-3.1 Degrees of Freedom
+.1 Degrees of Freedom
-In MCCE:
 Protein backbone is fixed
 Each titratable residue is assigned multiple conformers Charged vs neutral